Effective starting: May 1st, 2018

 (a) The Products may also include components that Modulus Data license’s commercially from third parties (“Commercial Components”).
 For the avoidance of doubt, all of the restrictions for the Products in the Agreement also apply to Commercial Components.
 Commercial Components are also subject to some additional requirements as set forth below.

 (b) Customer may use Commercial Components only in conjunction with, as part of, and through the Products as provided by Modulus Data.
-Customer may not install, access, configure or use any Commercial Components (including any APIs, tools, databases or other aspects any Commercial Components) separately or independently of the rest of the Product, whether for production, technical support or any other purposes, or otherwise attempt to gain direct access to any portions of the Commercial Components, or permit anyone else (including his own customers) to do any of these things.
+Customer may not install, access, configure or use any Commercial Components (including any APIs, tools, databases or other aspects any Commercial Components) separately or independently of the rest of the Product, whether for production, technical support or any other purposes, or otherwise attempt to gain direct access to any portions of the Commercial Components, or permit anyone else (including their own customers) to do any of these things.

 (c) Some Commercial Components may include source code that is provided as part of its standard shipment.
 Commercial Component source code will be governed by the terms for Commercial Components in this supplement and not the provisions in Section 2 (“Customer Modifications”) of the Agreement.
 Accordingly, notwithstanding any other terms of the Agreement, Customer may not modify any Commercial Components.
-Customer will be financially responsible to the applicable third party licensor (“Commercial Component Licensor”) for all damages and losses resulting from his Authorized User’s breach of this Section.
+Customer will be financially responsible to the applicable third party licensor (“Commercial Component Licensor”) for all damages and losses resulting from their Authorized User’s breach of this Section.
 Customer may not “benchmark” or otherwise analyze performance information for individual Commercial Component elements.

 (d) Customer understands that the applicable Commercial Component Licensor retains all ownership and intellectual property rights to the Commercial Component.
 Commercial Component Licensors (and any other third party licensors of any components of the Products) are intended third party beneficiaries of the Agreement with respect to the items they license and may enforce the Agreement directly against you.
 However, to be clear, Commercial Component Licensors do not assume any of Modulus Data’s obligations under the Agreement.